 Throwing a great party doesn’t have to be super expensive – you can still have a great time and save money in the process!
 Yes, all the planning can take time, but it’s so worth to see the smile on her face during her party!

-After you have mastered your next frugal birthday party, consider taking it up a notch and throwing two birthday parties on the same day for both of your kids!
+After you have mastered your next frugal birthday party, consider taking it up a notch and throwing two birthday parties on the same day!!
 Read this post on how you can throw two unique parties on the same day to maximize savings – How To Throw Two Birthday Parties On The Same Day

 If you have done a cheerleading party, comment below and tell me about it!
 I’d love to hear your ideas!
 What other themes have you tried that have been memorable?

 Don’t forget to sign up for your FREE Kids Birthday Party Planning Kit below!

 Get Your Kids Birthday Party Planning Kit